Applying for a visa at the Philippine Embassy in the Netherlands

 I took all the original documents with me, just in case, as requested on the website, but they never asked for them.

 Off I went, together with my travel companion, to the city of Den Hague.
-No appointment needed and the Embassy is open every working day from 9.00 till 11.30 and in the afternoon from 13.00 until 15.30.
+No appointment is needed and the Embassy is open every working day from 9.00 till 11.30 and in the afternoon from 13.00 until 15.30.

 The Embassy is approximately 20 minutes walking distance from the main train station and there is also a tram that stops nearby (Tram no. 9 to Scheveningen, stop: Copes van Cattenburch).

 The Embassy is situated in an old mansion.
 Massive doors firmly shut.
 All pretty impressive.

 And I must say I was a little nervous.
 It felt like my future depended on this afternoon and in a certain way so it did.
-And I must confess that on my past travels, my visa was always automatically arranged for me by the ship authorities, only once in Argentina the Port Authorities wanted to see the entire crew in the flesh before we could eave the country and I can assure you that was not a pleasant encounter for me, because it showed a wrong date of birth in my passport and as it turned out I had been traveling over 2 years on a ‘false’ document.
+And I must confess that on my past travels, my visa was always automatically arranged for me by the ship authorities, only once in Argentina the Port Authorities want to see the entire crew in the flesh before we could eave the country and I can assure you that was not a pleasant encounter for me, because it showed a wrong date of birth in my passport and as it turned out I had been traveling over 2 years on a ‘false’ document.
 So the only experience I have with Embassies and authorities was not a pleasant one.

 I rang the bell, the buzzer automatically opened the door and we stepped into the old grandeur of this rather neglected house, we went up the red-carpeted stairs, through the glass doors, and at my right, I find a room with a counter and a conference table.